benhoskings/babushka/README.markdown

     babushka homebrew

-Or check that your rubygems install is looking good - latest version + gem sources.
+Another example.
+Here's how you could check that your rubygems install is up to date and in the right place.
 This demonstrates how babushka works: it's the goal (rubygems set up well) that's important.
 You can safely run this whether rubygems is outdated, up to date, or missing, and babushka will work out what tasks need to be done in order to achieve the end goal.
-The `rubygems` dep handles that for us:
+The `rubygems` dep handles that.

     babushka rubygems

 Things like rubygems and homebrew aren't hard to install on their own, but with babushka it's _really_ easy, and _fast_.
 But more importantly, you know the job is being done just right, every time.

+(These deps aren't special, they're just bundled along with babushka because I like to ship package manager support.)

 OK, something more complex now---a vhosting nginx.
+Since there's not much point configuring nginx until it's installed, this dep `requires` another called `nginx.src` that does the actual install (i.e. downloading and building the source).
+That means calling this one will include the installation if it's not already present (i.e. if `nginx.src` is unmet).

     babushka benhoskings:'configured.nginx'

-Then you can set up each virtualhost with
+Then you can set up each virtualhost with another dep (which itself requires `configured.nginx`).
+In fact, you could call just this one, and leave the one above: configuring a vhost requires the global config, which in turn requires the install.

+The idea is that you can talk solely about your actual goal, without regard for the dependencies -- they'll all be pulled in as required.

     babushka benhoskings:'vhost configured.nginx'

-That's how I set up all my production machines.
-If something isn't working, you have a list of things that aren't the culprit: everything in the output with a green ✓ beside it.
+That's how I set up my production machines.
+If something isn't working, you have a list of things that _aren't_ the culprit: everything in the output with a green ✓ beside it.
 Conversely, if babushka can detect the problem, the failing dep will have a red ✗ beside it instead, which leads you straight to the cause of the problem.
 Test-driven sysadmin!

 # nothing up my sleeve…

 Creating and sharing this knowledge is central to babushka.
 It's all very well to run `babushka rubygems` and have it do a job for you, but the real power is in babushka's ability to automate whatever chore you want, not just ones that others have thought of already.

 To that end, I've tried really hard to make the process quick and satisfying.
-If you spend a little bit of time getting the feel for babushka's DSL, you'll be cranking out deps just like the `rubygems` and `homebrew` ones above.
+If you spend a little bit of time getting the feel for babushka's DSL, you'll be cranking out deps just like the rubygems, homebrew, and nginx ones above.

 ## yeah, but how?